 In addition to the structured training courses specified as above, the Contractor shall try to impart On Job Training to Employer representatives associated with the Contractor during the project execution at no cost to the Employer, if requested.
 Training to one batch shall be arranged before the start of FAT, preferably.

-In case expert level Training cannot be conducted at Manufacturer’s Works due to any reason, the contractor has to arrange the training over VC, if desires by Employer.
+In case expert level Training cannot be conducted at Bidder’s/ Manufacturer’s Works due to any reason, the contractor has to arrange the training over VC, if agreed by Employer.

 Manuals and Equipment